Podcast: Play in new window | Download

 The scooter storm seems to have died down since restrictions were implemented late last year.
 But I’m hearing some chatter in the background.
 So what’s next for scooters?
 Most of that remains to be seen, but I finally got an interview with someone from a scooter company.
 Lime’s North Carolina General Manager CJ Shaw shared some thoughts with me about Raleigh and the future of scooters here.
-Enjoy!
+E

 LINKS